Consult English teacher profiles freely and contact the tutor that fits your needs (prices, qualifications, reviews, home or online lessons).

 Several private schools, like the Getting to Know English Centre (GTKEC), provides English language classes from beginner to advanced levels.
 It also offers comprehensive preparatory courses for TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System) and the Cambridge Examinations.
 Here, students benefit from a one-on-one relationship with experienced, professional tutors who immerse learners in the English language.

 Since you’re located in Pretoria, a centre renowned for its excellent academic and research history, you’ll be spoiled for choice as regards a tutor.
 Your challenge is really which tutor do I choose.
 It’s at this juncture that a resource like Superprof really comes into its own.
 It makes available to you a host of tutors and presents their profiles in precisely the same format.
 You can, therefore, make an informed decision because you’ll be able to compare tutors experience, prices, area of specialisation and location quite easily.
 This is a major advantage over a gumtree or newspaper ad or a poster up at your local store.
 English lessons could be presented to you online or in person.
 The choice is yours!
 Most Superprof tutors offer the first lesson free.
 This enables you to gauge whether your learning style and the tutor’s teaching style are compatible.
 It’s really a no-brainer!
 Get clicking!

-95% of teachers offer their first lesson for free.
+Most of our private tutors give their first lesson free.

-Many of our English teachers offer lessons online.
+Many of our English teachers also offer private online tuition.

 To find the available online teachers, just enter your subject criteria into the search engine and select the webcam filter to see the available teachers who are currently offering online courses in your desired subject.